OutSystems/docs-product/src/extensibility-and-integration/integrate-external-db-ib.md

     You can now use the entities of the integration to manipulate data on the external databases just like you do with the standard OutSystems entities.

+**Note**: If you use the Internal Network configuration in the Configuration tool, you must add the Integration Builder IPs or the SIPO IPs in the case that SIPO is already live.

 For more information about integrating with external databases, see [Integrating OutSystems with your ecosystem](https://success.outsystems.com/Support/Enterprise_Customers/Integrating_OutSystems_with_your_ecosystem).